Hackerscolonyofficial/HCO-Gmail-Recovery/README.md

 This project is created **for educational and awareness purposes only**.
 It:
-- ❌ Does NOT bypass or hack Gmail
-- ❌ Does NOT guarantee account recovery
 - ✅ Only helps users prepare better for Google’s official recovery system

 Use this tool **only for your own accounts**.